-After the completion of this offering, certain holders of our common stock will be entitled to certain demand registration rights.
-Prior to the earlier of December 19, 2024 and 180 days following the date of effectiveness of the registration statement of which this prospectus forms a part, the holders of at least a majority of the shares having registration rights then outstanding can request that we file a registration statement to register the offer and sale of their shares.
+After the date that is 180 days following the date of effectiveness of the registration statement of which this prospectus forms a part, certain holders of our common stock will be entitled to certain demand registration rights.
+Prior to December 19, 2024, the holders of at least a majority of the shares having registration rights then outstanding can request that we file a registration statement to register the offer and sale of their shares.
 We are only obligated to effect up to two such registrations.
 Each such request for registration must cover securities the anticipated aggregate gross proceeds of which, before deducting underwriting discounts and expenses, is at least \$10 million.
 These demand registration rights are subject to specified conditions and limitations, including the right of the underwriters to limit the number of shares included in any such registration under certain circumstances.
 If we determine that it would be materially detrimental to us and our stockholders to effect such a demand registration, we have the right to defer such registration, not more than once in any twelve month period, for a period of up to 90 days.